UKCloud/documentation/articles/azure/azs-how-add-disks.md

 5. Select Ok and the new disks will be added to the VM.

-## Using the portal to add existing VM's
+## Using the portal to add disks to existing VM's

 1. Ensure the existing disk you want to add to your VM is on you local machine as a .vhd file.
 Upload this .vhd to a new Container in your VM's storage account.